iAmAndrewCarroll/iAmAndrewCarroll/README.md

 - 👋 Hi, I’m @iAmAndrewCarroll
 - 👀 I’m interested in ...
-Presenting, Hosting, Facilitating, Improving People, Processes, and Perspectives
+Presenting, Hosting, Facilitating, and Improving People, Processes, and Perspectives
 - 🌱 I’m currently learning ...
 Python, Security, Networking, Videography, Photography, Entrepreneurship
 - 💞️ I’m looking to collaborate on ...
 Penetration And Vulnerability Testing, Short Films, Creative Projects
 - 📫 How to reach me ...
 Message me on GitHub, Social Media, or email if you have it.